Your writing ritual

 Watch your craft develop.

-Your skill map fills in as you submit.
-The report card shows what is improving, what is stagnant, and what to work on next.
-Your published work builds your profile.
-The ritual builds the writer.
+Your skill map fills in as you write and practice.
+The report card shows what is improving, what has stalled, and what to work on next.
+The work builds the writer.

 Tools that show you what’s working and what isn't.